Determining wave equations in holographic QCD from Wilsonian renormalization group: Introduction

-{\it Introduction---} The AdS/CFT (or gauge/gravity) correspondence~\cite{Maldacena:1997re} provides a possible way to understanding nonperturbative nature of gauge theories.
-The correspondence conjectures that strongly correlated gauge theories in $d$ dimensional spacetime can be mapped onto weak gravitational theories in $d+1$ dimensional spacetime.
+The AdS/CFT (or gauge/gravity) correspondence~\cite{Maldacena:1997re} provides a possible way to understanding nonperturbative nature of gauge theories.
+The correspondence conjectures that strongly correlated gauge theories in $d$-dimensional spacetime can be mapped onto weak gravitational theories in ($d+1$)-dimensional spacetime.

-The studies of the AdS/CFT correspondence may include mainly two manners: One is to start from a string theory, choosing the background in such a way as to reproduce essential ingredients of, for instance, quantum chromodynamics (QCD) as confinement~\cite{lYi:1998trg} or matter in the fundamental representation~\cite{Brodsky:2006uqa,deTeramond:2008ht,Brodsky:2014yha}, and to study the resulting QCD-like theories.
-The other, bottom-up approach is to begin with QCD and attempt to determine or constrain the dual theory properties by matching them to known properties of QCD using gauge/gravity correspondence~\cite{Erlich:2005qh,Karch:2006pv}.
+The studies of the AdS/CFT correspondence may include mainly two manners: One is to start from a string theory, choosing the background in such a way as to reproduce essential ingredients of, for instance, quantum chromodynamics (QCD) as matter in the fundamental representation, and to study the resulting QCD-like theories, obtained by top-down approach, e.g., the Witten-Sakai-Sugimoto model, see a review~\cite{Rebhan:2014rxa}.
+The other, bottom-up approach is to begin with QCD and attempt to determine or constrain the dual theory properties by matching them to known properties of QCD using gauge/gravity correspondence~\cite{Brodsky:2006uqa,deTeramond:2008ht,Brodsky:2014yha,Erlich:2005qh,Karch:2006pv}.

 One important correspondence is that the Regge trajectory for meson mass spectra in QCD or QCD-like theories, which is known for instance that the squared masses of excited vector (rho) mesons can be well explained by $ m_n^2 \sim n\,, $ with $n$ a consecutive number, can be achieved via a holographic theory with potential $U(z)\sim z^2$ at $z\rightarrow \infty$.
 Hence, the task now is how such a potential $U(z)\sim z^2$ occurs from analytical computations in quantum field theory (QFT) models, as it is expected that $U(z)$ involves information about the QFT dynamics.